Postgraduate Course: Paradise Lost (ENLI11249)

 - Students should be able to demonstrate advanced critical awareness of the primary text and its interpretive debates

-William Poole, The Making of Paradise Lost (Harvard, 2017)
+Poole, William.
+Milton and the making of Paradise Lost (Harvard, 2017).

 |Graduate Attributes and Skills